ungaro/Betrayal-at-the-Astor-Mansion/README.md

 ### [Win Conditions:](./_docs/win_conditions.md).

-Define win conditions for both the explorers and the betrayer.
-These conditions could be related to solving mysteries, escaping the mansion, or achieving the betrayer's sinister goals.
+Hauntings eventually lead to either uncovering the traitor or traitor killing everyone else.

 ### Hidden Information:
-Use Aleo's privacy features to keep certain game information hidden until revealed, enhancing the mystery element.
+Aleo's privacy features are used to keep certain game information hidden until revealed, enhancing the mystery element.

 Disclaimer:
 Uses some of the code from [ZK Gaming Toolkit](https://github.com/Kryha/zk-gaming-toolkit)  which Aleo has open sourced.
 All of these contracts have been modified & updated.